 Fr.
-Jack Hurley's Saturday Bible studies are a popular feature of our Faith Formation program - have you ever joined us?
+Jack Hurley's Saturday Bible studies are a regular, and popular, feature of our Faith Formation program - have you ever joined us?
 Over the years, Fr.
-Jack has led us in study of the Acts of the Apostles, the Gospels, the Prophetic books of the Bible, the Wisdom books of the Old Testament, St. Paul's Letter to the Romans, the Parables of Mercy, the Psalms, and more.
+Jack has led us in study of the Acts of the Apostles, the Gospels, the Prophetic books of the Bible, the Wisdom books of the Old Testament, St. Paul's Letters to the Romans and to the Galatians, the Parables of Mercy, the Psalms, and more.

 We meet from 10:30 to 11:45am in the East Conference Room.
 All are welcome!

 During our 175th Anniversary Year, we invited parishioners and friends to share their memories and impressions of St. Matthew's.
 Parishioner Mary Moran obliged with a reflection on Fr.
 Hurley's Bible studies.

 One of my favorite inspirations at St. Matthew's has been attending Fr.
 Jack Hurley’s Bible Study sessions over the years.
 Fr.
 Hurley is very humble, but he had a very distinguished career for over 15 years as a U. S. State Department Foreign Service Officer, in addition to serving in the Army, including a tour in South Korea, before becoming a priest.
 As a State Department official, Fr.
 Hurley’s postings included South Africa, Germany, and South Vietnam in addition to the State Department Headquarters in Washington.
 Additionally, he occasionally teaches a course in religion and international relations at Catholic University.
 With his extensive State Department and international insights, Fr.
 Hurley makes the Bible locations fascinating, as he has been to so many of these places and knows well their geopolitical as well as historic and religious backgrounds.